If you cancel after paying your deposit will you receive any of it back?

 Only in South America might we go a little higher, usually 10, as we have the additional expense of local services.
 How does that compare with a photo tour you're considering?

-Realistically though, don't you think that group sizes in the double digits is too many?
+Realistically though, don't you think that group sizes in the

 Is the information you need readily available online, or do you have to ask for it?